 Having evolved a symbiotic relationship over the eons, both the yaw plant and the Middlelanders rely on each other in order to reproduce.

-Domesticated yaw in locations outside of the Southern Middleland cannot bear new seeds without hand pollination by Middlelanders, and Middlelanders cannot bear children without the hormone mimics provided by the root of the plant.
+Domesticated yaw outside of Samma Valley cannot bear new seeds without hand pollination by Middlelanders, and Middlelanders cannot bear children without the hormone mimics provided by the root of the plant.
 After millennia of adaptation and tolerance, Middlelanders cannot derive adequate sex hormone levels from their own body processes alone and they must eat yaw to stay healthy.

 This relationship had profound ripple effects on society and on the biological evolution of the Middlelanders.
 Ultimately because of their adaptation to yaw’s reproductive side-effects, Middlelanders have a vastly different mating strategy than that of other cultures, have a higher incidence of multiple birth, an unusual dimorphism among the genders (the women are larger and more aggressive than the men), and an unusual conception of gender designation altogether.